risavkarna/blog/ckeyniura000rsus1h0850w4h.md

 > We are a community that develops omnichannel platforms for sales and delivery of services through work contract exchanges and pre-purchases.

 Or at least that is how I [introduced nep.work](https://risav.dev/introducing-nepwork-ck5294zz401bvmus1p2oskup0) on Jan 1, 2020.
-Note that, as developers of a general-purpose enterprise platform, we mention services in general and *never* in the context of some specific type or range of services.
+Note that, as developers of a general-purpose enterprise platform, we always mention services in a general sense and *never* in just the context of some specific type or range of services.
 However, by February, nep.work founders were starting to work more than "full-time" on our new-found devotion towards highly specific services providing COVID-19 combating solutions.
 The current beta of nep.work is thus essentially a COVID oriented rethinking of everything we wanted to do before.

 We are still a community - a bigger, stronger one than before with many cross-disciplinary teams.